deanwampler/spark-scala-tutorial/README.markdown

       FileUtil.rmrf(out)
     }
 ```

+Note that this logic is only invoked in local mode, because `FileUtil` only works locally.
+We also delete old data from HDFS when running in Hadoop, but deletion is handled through a different mechanism, as we'll see shortly.

 Now we create the `SparkContext` with the desired `master` setting.
 Then we process the input as before, with one change...